navx88/Project-Orphan/README.md

 # Project-Orphan
-An cyberpunk themed RPG driven by choice and conversation.
+A cyberpunk themed RPG driven by choice and conversation.

 To Add:
 1: Open shell